PFA exercises active ownership – including voting at companies’ annual general meetings. Here is an update on how PFA has voted.

 Basically we believe that the aim of a board is to manage shareholder interests as well as possible.
 Therefore, generally speaking we support proposals put forth by a board.

 Below you can see our voting record at annual general meetings.
-And here you can learn more about our voting guidelines.
+And here you can learn more about our guidelines for active ownership.